Spain Work Visa: Application Process and Requirements (2022)

 • You need to have signed a contract with a company operating in Spain

-• Your job has to be classified as a “Shortage Occupation” or there were no suitable candidates within the EU.
+• Your job has to be classified as a “Shortage Occupation” or there were no suitable candidates within the EU to fill your position.

 Application process